-A certificate of lawfulness is a legal determination by the local planning authority that the building works or use of land that you have either carried out or are proposing to carry out are, or will be, lawful.
+A certificate of lawfulness is a legal determination by the local planning authority that the building works, or use of land, that you have either carried out, or are proposing to carry out, are, or will be, lawful.

 When the local planning authority grants a certificate of lawfulness it means that enforcement action cannot be taken against the development described in the certificate.

 Our planning team will advise you on the likelihood of success in obtaining a certificate of lawfulness and on the evidence that you should submit with your application.
-If your application is refused we can guide you through the appeal process, submitting an appeal on your behalf and representing you at any hearing.
+If your application is refused we can guide you through the appeal process, submitting an appeal on your behalf.

 Planning from all perspectives

 Having worked within legal departments for local authorities, we have experience ‘on both sides of the fence’ and can advise you on the intricacies of planning law from all perspectives.

 Above all, our planning lawyers are committed to helping you get the outcome you need, so you can focus on moving forward with your building projects.